Interplay Entertainment Corp. (OTCMKTS:IPLY) Short Interest Update

 Interplay Entertainment Corp.
-(OTCMKTS:IPLY) was the target of a significant decrease in short interest during the month of September.
-As of September 15th, there was short interest totalling 13,200 shares, a decrease of 14.8% from the August 31st total of 15,500 shares.
-Based on an average daily volume of 11,700 shares, the short-interest ratio is currently 1.1 days.
+(OTCMKTS:IPLY) saw a significant decline in short interest in September.
+As of September 30th, there was short interest totalling 1,100 shares, a decline of 91.7% from the September 15th total of 13,200 shares.
+Based on an average daily volume of 12,000 shares, the days-to-cover ratio is currently 0.1 days.

-Shares of IPLY stock opened at $0.00 on Thursday.
-Interplay Entertainment has a 1 year low of $0.00 and a 1 year high of $0.08.
-The firm’s fifty day simple moving average is $0.02.
+The business has a 50 day simple moving average of $0.02.
+Interplay Entertainment has a one year low of $0.00 and a one year high of $0.08.

 Interplay Entertainment Company Profile